Jean-Baptiste Lamy

-Jean-Baptiste Lamy (/fr/; October 11, 1814 – February 13, 1888), was a French-American Roman Catholic prelate who served as the first Archbishop of Santa Fe, New Mexico.
+Jean-Baptiste Lamy (/fr/; October 11, 1814 – February 13, 1888), was a French-American Catholic prelate who served as the first Archbishop of Santa Fe, New Mexico.
 Willa Cather's novel Death Comes for the Archbishop is based on his life and career (albeit renamed to "Jean-Marie Latour" for artistic license), as is Paul Horgan's nonfiction work Lamy of Santa Fe.
 He sometimes anglicised his name to John Baptist Lamy.

 Early life

 Lamy was born in Lempdes, Puy-de-Dôme, in the Auvergne region of France, 10 km east of the main regional city of Clermont-Ferrand.
 He completed his classical studies in the minor seminary at Clermont and theological coursework in the Major seminary at Montferrand, where he was trained by the Sulpician Fathers (Society of Saint-Sulpice).

 Career

 He was ordained a priest on December 22, 1838.
-After a few months as an assistant priest in his native diocese, in 1839 Lamy asked for and obtained permission to answer the call for missionaries of Bishop John Baptist Purcell, of Cincinnati, Ohio.
-From 1839 to 1847 he served as the primary missionary priest for Danville in Knox County, Ohio, establishing that town's first Catholic church as well as that of Mount Vernon, Ohio.
+After a few months as an assistant priest in his native diocese, in 1839 Lamy asked for and obtained permission to answer the call for missionaries of Bishop John Baptist Purcell of Cincinnati.
+From 1839 to 1847, he served as the primary missionary priest for St. Luke's in Danville, Ohio, a small community in Knox County.
+While there he established the first Catholic church in nearby Mount Vernon and the St. Joseph Mission in neighboring Holmes County, while serving Catholic congregations in Loudonville, Coshocton, and Newark.